Last updated: April 2026

 Dosage and How to Take It

+As with most supplements, starting at a lower dose to assess tolerance before increasing is sensible.
 S. boulardii can be taken with or without food.
-Unlike most bacterial probiotics, it does not require refrigeration — the yeast is heat-stable — though storage conditions vary by product.
+Unlike most bacterial probiotics, it does not require refrigeration: the yeast is heat-stable, though storage conditions vary by product.

 Side Effects and Safety